PowerDNS/pdns/docs/markdown/recursor/scripting.md

 If Lua support is available, a script can be configured either via the configuration file, or at runtime via the `rec_control` tool.
 Scripts can be reloaded or unloaded at runtime with no interruption in operations.
 If a new script contains syntax errors, the old script remains in force.

 On the command line, or in the configuration file, the setting `lua-dns-script` can be used to supply a full path to a 'lua' script.

 At runtime, `rec_control reload-lua-script` can be used to either reload the script from its current location, or, when passed a new file name, load one from a new location.
 A failure to parse the new script will leave the old script in working order.

+**Note**: It is also possible to precompile scripts using `luac`, and have PowerDNS load the result.
+This means that switching scripts is faster, and also that you'll be informed about syntax errors at compile time.

 Finally, `rec_control unload-lua-script` can be used to remove the currently installed script, and revert to unmodified behaviour.